This is a named option within the Engineering Mechanics M.S.

 It is highly recommended that students take courses that cover the same material as these UW-Madison courses before entering the program:

-Descriptions of course content can be accessed through The Guide.
-Students may enter without having taken these courses.
-However, in such cases the students must inform their advisors, who will help them plan courses of study that will provide adequate background for our department's graduate curriculum.
-Provisions for admission on probation, or as an applicant for more than one master's degree (e.g., simultaneous MS degrees in two departments) are given in the Graduate School website.
+Descriptions of course content can be accessed through Guide.
+Applicants may be admitted without having taken these courses.
+However, in such cases the applicants must inform their advisors, who will help them plan courses of study that will provide adequate background for our department's graduate curriculum.

 All applicants must satisfy requirements that are set forth by the Graduate School.